Red-Devil404/spooky-ctf-2k24/README.md

 ### Scoreboard

-We got 6th position 14793 points.
+We got 6th position with 14793 points.

 ![score](./scoreboard.png)